jacques/docs.npmjs.com/content/getting-started/scoped-packages.md

 <!--
-title: 14 - Working with scoped packages
+title: 14 - How to work with scoped packages
 featured: true
 -->

-# Working with scoped packages
+# How to Work with Scoped Packages
 *Requires npm version 2 or greater*

 Scopes are used to group related packages together, and to create a namespace, like a domain, for npm modules.
 This is explained in more detail [here](https://docs.npmjs.com/cli/version).

-If a package's name begins with `@`, then it is a scoped package.
+If a package's name begins with `@`, then it is a **scoped package**.
 The scope is everything in between the `@` and the slash.

 ```
 @scope/project-name